oakho/resize/README.md

-Resize is a command-line interface to easily resize a bunch of images written in Ruby.
+Resize is a command-line interface written in Ruby to easily resize a stack of images.

 # Getting Started
 *(Coming Soon)*